uppercasserole/stardew_marriage_speedruns/routes/abigail/stardew_marriage_abigail_intermediate.md

 ### Fall 18, Y2
 - Chop trees
-- Bouquet + Gift pumpkin in Abigail's bedroom at 9:00am
+- Gift bouquet, then pumpkin, then talk to Abigail in her bedroom at 9am
 - Pass out

 ### Rainy day (should rain on either the 19th or 21st)
 - Read mail for up to 1000g if necessary (5000g required for pendant)
 - Chop trees if necessary (300 wood required for bridge)
-- Gift pumpkin in Abigail's bedroom at 9:00am
+- Gift pumpkin and talk to Abigail in her bedroom at 9am
 - TALK TO PIERRE
 - Sell all remaining winter forage to Pierre
 - Buy Mermaid's Pendant
 - Propose
+- Pass out
-- Pass out and sleep until win
+- Sleep until win